getodk/docs/docs/security.rst

   Maintenance & Updates,✅,❓,ODK Cloud infrastructure automatically updates outdated or vulnerable software.
   Manual Testing,✅,✅,ODK's QA process includes `manual testing <https://forum.getodk.org/t/how-the-qa-team-ensures-odk-is-reliable/49960>`_ both of new features and the full system before releases.
 Users also contribute manual testing of `betas <https://forum.getodk.org/c/releases/pre-releases/19>`_.
   Password Storage,✅,✅,The ODK server uses BCrypt for password hashing with a cost factor of 12.
-  Penetration Testing,✅,❓,"ODK Cloud has independent :ref:`security audits and penetration tests <security-audits>` that include testing OWASP Top 10 (e.g., broken access control, cryptographic failures, injection attacks, insecure design, misconfiguration)."
+  Penetration Testing,✅,❓,"ODK Cloud has independent :ref:`security audits and penetration tests <independent-audits>` that include testing OWASP Top 10 (e.g., broken access control, cryptographic failures, injection attacks, insecure design, misconfiguration)."
   Physical Security,✅,❓,"ODK Cloud data centers have 24-hour security, video surveillance, limited network access, etc."
   Roles & Permissions,✅,✅,"Web Users (e.g., project managers) can only be created with an email address and password resets are only possible through that email.
 App Users (e.g., data collectors) authenticate with a QR code and are fully isolated from all management functions.
 See :doc:`Central Users <central-users>` for more."
   Single Sign-On (SSO) & Multi-Factor Auth (MFA),✅,✅,The ODK server offers :ref:`SSO via the OIDC protocol <central-install-digital-ocean-sso>`.
 MFA can be enabled at the identity provider.
 ODK Cloud adds implementation support and automation.